PascalTwoli/docs.managenest/README.md

 3. Click **Log In**.
 If you are logging in for the first time, follow the instructions to set up your password.

 ### Dashboard Overview
 - After logging in, you’ll see the **Dashboard**.
-This is your main navigation hub and gives you an overview of recent activity, upcoming rent due dates, and pending maintenance requests.
+This is your main navigation hub and gives you an overview of recent activities and overview of tenants information, payment information/reports and lease information.

 ---